lqqyt2423/cachegoose/README.md

 ## Caching populated documents ##

-When a document is returned from the cache, cachegoose will [hydrate](http://mongoosejs.com/docs/api.html#model_Model.hydrate) it, which initializes it's virtuals/methods.
+> When a document is returned from the cache, cachegoose will [hydrate](http://mongoosejs.com/docs/api.html#model_Model.hydrate) it, which initializes it's virtuals/methods.
 Hydrating a populated document will discard any populated fields (see [Automattic/mongoose#4727](https://github.com/Automattic/mongoose/issues/4727)).
 To cache populated documents without losing child documents, you must use `.lean()`, however if you do this you will not be able to use any virtuals/methods (it will be a plain object).

+Already support populate.

 ## Test ##
 npm test